timruffles/backbone-vo/README.md

 # BackboneVo

-Values is a library for improving your application code by adding value semantics.
+BackboneVo is a library for improving your application code by adding value semantics.
 Lots of concepts in our apps don't have a specific 'identity' - for instance every `new Point({x: 0, y: 0})` is conceptually the same point.
 It's more natural if these concepts uphold these value semantics in our code, namely that ["two value objects are equal if all their fields are equal"](http://martinfowler.com/bliki/ValueObject.html).
 But by default in Javascript object equality is based on identity, so:

 ```javascript